smartcontractkit/functions-hardhat-starter-kit/README.md

 4. For debugging, use the command `npx hardhat functions-check-upkeep --network network_name_here --contract contract_address_here` to see if Automation needs to call _performUpkeep_.
 If this call returns `false` then the upkeep interval has not yet passed and `performUpkeep` will not execute.

-You can also attach a listener to a Subscription ID by updating the `network` and `subId` variables in `listen.js` and then running `node listen.js` from the repo root.
+You can also attach a listener to a Subscription ID by updating the  `subId` variable in `listen.js` and then running `npm run listen --network your_network_name` from the repo root.
 To do this open a new terminal or split terminal and run `npm run listen`.
 This script uses nodemon which restarts the script when you save files or when the listener returns a result.

 # Gas Spikes